Mahdi-Ghasemii/Vulnerable_Web_Server/README.md

+# Vulnerable Web Server Challenge Deployment

+---

-This project designed to set up a vulnerable web server challenge for cybersecurity practice and training.
+A project designed to set up a vulnerable web server challenge for cybersecurity practice and training.
 The server simulates vulnerabilities like **Server-Side Template Injection (SSTI)**, **Reverse Shell attacks**, and **Privilege Escalation via Cron Jobs**.

 ## Features